CurveDocs/curve-resources/docs/lp/depositing/depositing-into-the-susd-pool.md

 After depositing in the pool, you receive liquidity provider (LP) tokens.
 They represent your share of ownership in the pool and you will need them to stake for CRV.

 After depositing, you will be prompted with a new transaction that will deposit your LP tokens in the DAO liquidity gauge.
 Confirming the transaction **will let you mine CRV and SNX**.
 This second transaction will only pop up if you deposited your tokens under the "Deposit and stake" tab.
+Otherwise it will just deposit the tokens in the pool.

+If you already have LP tokens, you can also directly stake them into the gauge under the 'Stake' tab.

 You can claim both those tokens from the minter gauge.

 **Once that's done, you're providing liquidity and staking so all that's left to do is wait for your trading fees to accrue.**